sofialzira/REACT-/REACT-CHALLENGE/react-challenge/README.md

 # Online Portfolio - React + TypeScript

 This project is a personal online portfolio built using React and TypeScript.
-It consists of three main pages: Homepage, About me, and Projects (Github API).
+It consists of three main pages: Homepage, About, and Projects (Github API).